 Home buyers can look up their income pretty easily to check they meet the 2016 USDA loan income limits.
 The income limits are a key factor to determine if your household is eligible for USDA financing.
-USDA has a simple household income calculator here where buyers can fill in all the numbers calculate.
-Interested applicants can go to the web site, pick your property state, county and answer a few questions in regards to any dependents, elderly or disabled members living in the household.
+USDA has a simple household income calculator here where buyers can fill in all the numbers calculated.
+Interested applicants can go to the website, pick your property state, county and answer a few questions in regards to any dependents, elderly or disabled members living in the household.

 If you have questions on calculating your income for USDA loan eligibility purposes, please contact us by filling out the Quick Contact form on this page.
 Or just call, tel: 800-691-8826.
 We serve home buyers in all 50 states.